-The brain is ultimately so complex, [Ed Connor, director of the Mind/Brain Institute] says, the mind so rich, for scientists ever to arrive at simple neurological prescriptions for what makes art matter—to eliminate subjectivity, as it were—is not the aim.John Hopkins Health Review
+The brain is ultimately so complex, the mind so rich, for scientists ever to arrive at simple neurological prescriptions for what makes art matter—to eliminate subjectivity, as it were—is not the aim (source).

-A judge in competitive painting contest we could look for several things:
+A judge in painting contest could look for several things:

 - Clarity – how distinguishable are structural elements from other elements?

 - Contrast – how far apart are the darkest to lightest values on the piece?

 - Use of color – does color compete or cooperate within the piece to help clarity and contrast?
 Is there color harmony?

 - Technique – the least important, hardest to judge without watching an artist actually work.
 Did the artist apply paint in a way that enhances rather than detracts from clarity, contrast, and color?

 Here’s the problem.

 If two models are close on the technical points above, then the judge would have to use less concrete clues on the skills of the artist.

 The Abstract Concepts within a Narrative, Of Story, leave Biology Behind